tahsinAmin/quickstart/README.md

 # Tasks

-- [ ] How to show breeds in select
+- [x] How to show breeds in select

+# Refactor

+- [ ] How to have one onchange function to work with everything
+- [ ] How to do it with View

 # API